 - 1 tsp fresh lemon juice

 - Preheat oven to 350 degrees F. Line the bottom of your cake pan with parchment paper.
-Grease the parchment paper and inner walls of the pan with nonstick cooking spray.
+Grease the parchment paper and inner walls of the pan with avocado oil or melted butter.
+If using a springform pan (recommended), you may also want to cover the exterior lower half of the pan with a layer of foil to prevent any leakage.

 - Separate the eggs.
 Using an electric mixer, beat the egg whites along with ½ cup of the sugar until soft peaks form.

-- In a separate bowl, beat the egg yolks with the other ¼ cup of the sugar till the mixture turns creamy and light yellow.
+- In a separate bowl, beat the egg yolks with the other ¼ cup of the sugar until the mixture turns creamy and light yellow.

 - Break up any chunks in the blanched almond meal with a fork or your fingers, then fold the almond meal into the melted chocolate mixture.